Brittas Bay: History

 There was a Christian settlement in nearby Three-Mile-Water prior to St Patrick's arrival in Ireland.
 This settlement was presided over by a Roman prelate Palladius, who was sent by Cellestine to Ireland in 431 AD.
 He was assisted by two monks named Sylvester and Solinus.
 Later St Baoithin ruled over a monastery in the area and one of his pupils was St Kevin who founded the Christian settlement in Glendalough.

-A 17th Century smuggler and pirate Captain Jack White operated from Jack's Hole, a secluded cove where he intercepted goods from British merchant ships and imported goods from France to the annoyance of Crown authorities who were thus deprived of customs revenue.
+A 17th-century smuggler and pirate named Captain Jack White operated from Jack's Hole, a secluded cove where he intercepted goods from British merchant ships and imported goods from France to the annoyance of Crown authorities who were thus deprived of customs revenue.

 Until the end of September 2012 Bus Éireann route 2 used to stop at Jack White's Cross numerous times each day.
 There was considerable public dissatisfaction with the decision to terminate the route.
 The stop at Jack White's Cross was subsequently reinstated in the route 2 timetable from 25 August 2013.